velish-qubadov/Machine-Learning/README.md

 # Machine-Learning

 ## Overview
-This repository contains a collection of hands-on Jupyter Notebooks that demonstrate the foundations of machine learning using Python and the scikit-learn library.
-It is designed for learners who want to understand how to apply ML techniques on real-world datasets.
+This repo contains practical Jupyter Notebooks with machine learning experiments using Python and scikit-learn on popular datasets.
+It’s focused on learning by doing and applying ML methods step-by-step.

 ## Included Topics